mattvenn/zero-to-asic-www/content/post/my_zero_to_asic_journey.md

 On the 23rd of December I put 15 tickets on sale for the first course and they sold out in 2 hours!
 It was a great feeling, but also scary - I had to actually create the course now!

 In January I worked pretty much every day developing content and creating videos to support them.
 I had a chat with [Joe FitzPatrick](https://securinghardware.com/) about how he structures his course content, and that helped me decide how I wanted to lay the course out.
-One of the first course participants kindly agreed to be my beta tester and started going through the material after I finished each section.
+One of the first course participants kindly agreed to be my beta tester and reviewed the material after I finished each section.

 Late January we got word that some designs had faults in them and had to be fixed before they could be sent to Skywater.
 My design had [short circuits in the MUX](/post/last_minute_drc/) that would have wrecked the whole chip!
 Luckily this was not too hard to fix, but it was amazing how much I had forgotten since making the first application just a few months before.
 I was pretty happy I had written a project log and had the git commit history.